 The XGIMI HORIZON Ultra is a long-throw 4k HDR projector.
-It has a hybrid Laser-LED Dual Light Technology, which uses the strengths of each technology to its benefit, and its light source is rated to last for 25,000 hours.
+It features a hybrid Laser-LED Dual Light Technology, which leverages the strengths of both technologies to its advantage, and its light source is rated to last for 25,000 hours.
 The projector comes with a full suite of image correction technologies, including autofocus and auto keystone correction with object avoidance, so it compensates for any geometry errors in the image automatically and adjusts itself when it detects objects in the frame.
 It comes with Android TV 11.0 with Chromecast and AirScreen built in and supports Bluetooth 5.2/BLE and Wi-Fi 6.
 It has two HDMI ports, each capable of 4k @ 60Hz, and can passthrough advanced audio formats from DTS and Dolby through eARC.
 Finally, it has two integrated 12W Harman/Kardon speakers.

 Our Verdict

-The XGIMI HORIZON Ultra is good for watching movies.
+The XGIMI HORIZON Ultra is decent for watching movies.
 It's quite bright with spectacular brightness uniformity, so it looks great even in rooms with a few lights.
-Unfortunately, its contrast is mediocre, so it doesn't look as good in dark rooms due to it projecting noticeably raised blacks.
-This projector's color accuracy is very good, but calibrating it doesn't improve its accuracy further.
+Unfortunately, its contrast is subpar, so it doesn't look as good in dark rooms due to it projecting noticeably raised blacks.
+This projector's color accuracy is very good, but calibrating it doesn't further improve its accuracy.
 Finally, it has a good color gamut, and the projector is bright enough to make them pop.

 - Bright projector with fantastic brightness uniformity.